Reduce Window Threats

 Several Wisconsin organizations work on a broader scale and with bigger buildings to reduce bird collisions.
 Learn more about these efforts and volunteer!

-Madison Audubon’s Bird Collision Corps volunteers conduct weekly surveys for dead or stunned birds around their assigned buildings during spring and fall migrations.
+Southern Wisconsin Bird Alliance’s Bird Collision Corps volunteers conduct weekly surveys for dead or stunned birds around their assigned buildings during spring and fall migrations.
 Learn more and volunteer.

 Aldo Leopold Audubon’s Safe Passage program with the city of Stevens Point enlists businesses in taking actions during peak migration periods to prevent bird collisions with their buildings.